gbmhunter/blog/content/pcb-design/component-packages/_index.md

 Component packages with many names (synonyms) are listed by the most common, or most "popular" name, which is not necessarily the technically correct name.

-Some items such as the link:pp3-component-package[PP3 9V battery case], and link:sim-card-sizes/[SIM card sizes], may not be strictly component packages, but are included here for completeness.
+Some items such as the [PP3 9V battery case](pp3-component-package), and [SIM card sizes](sim-card-sizes/), may not be strictly component packages, but are included here for completeness.

 ## Break-out Boards

-.A SOIC-8 to DIP break-out board made by SparkFun. image::sparkfun-break-out-board.jpg[width=160px]
+{{% figure src="sparkfun-break-out-board.jpg" width="160px" caption="A SOIC-8 to DIP break-out board made by SparkFun." %}}

 Break-out boards (a.k.a. _IC adapters_) are useful for converting one package footprint into another.
 They are particular common for converting smaller SMT package footprints into 100mil DIP packages for prototyping with modern ICs.